sinedied/articles/articles/angular/ng-lite/ng-lite-2.md

 angular.json              # Angular's project config
 tsconfig.json             # TypeScript config
 ```

+> Notice how the source files use the `.ts` extension instead of `.js`: this is because Angular projects use [TypeScript](https://www.typescriptlang.org) instead of JavaScript.
+You can think of TypeScript as JavaScript with added optional types.
+This allows you to build safer applications and discover errors early, among other benefits.
+If you've never used TypeScript before, you can read [this 5-min introduction](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html).
+But even if you don't, you can probably follow along this tutorial just fine.

 Let's focus now on building our todo list app.
 The feature set we'll implement is rather classic, but will allow us to have a look at all these fundamentals topics: